covenantproject/cov-healthpro-webui/README.md

 Website: https://covn.org

 (c) 2020 Covenant Team
+Released as open source under the Apache License v2.

 # Contributor Agreement
 By contributing ideas or code to this project, you agree to  https://github.com/covenantproject/covenant/blob/master/contributor-agreement.txt